-- GBC Winstone will be providing an access route around the eastern perimeter, during the life of the Quarry, so people did not have to use the paper road to access the river corridor (this is shown on Appendix 2 to the Agenda).
-The final route of the permanent access track will be identified at a later stage. - The planting season is imminent and it is important that some planting occur as soon as practicable. - Some pest management is planned on non-quarried parts of the site, with the farm part likely to be leased out for farming - Tenants on the site have started to move away. - The site of the air quality and rainfall monitoring station has been identified following comprehensive advice from Aecom's air quality adviser (this is shown on Appendix 3 to the Agenda, in an open area in the south of the site). - GBC Winstone is in discussion with GWRC over the stopbank crossing
+- GBC Winstone will be providing an access route around the eastern perimeter, during the life of the Quarry, so people did not have to use the paper road to access the river corridor (this is shown on Appendix 2 to the Agenda and Appendix 3 below).
+The final route of the permanent access track will be identified at a later stage. - The planting season is imminent and it is important that some planting occur as soon as practicable. - Some pest management is planned on non-quarried parts of the site, with the farm part likely to be leased out for farming - Tenants on the site have started to move away. - The site of the air quality and rainfall monitoring station has been identified following comprehensive advice from Aecom's air quality adviser (this is shown on Appendix 3 to the Agenda, in an open area in the south of the site and shown on Appendix 4 below). - GBC Winstone is in discussion with GWRC over the stopbank crossing